Hands on: Samsung Galaxy Note 10 Lite review

 There are some obvious compromises to reach a low (but as-yet unannounced) price point.
 The display is Full HD+ instead of QHD, some of the extra S Pen gestures (like zooming in and out on the camera remotely) have been axed, and there's no off-screen memo support, but those won't be deal-breakers for many people.

 That said, the Samsung Galaxy Note 10 Lite's specs could mean the handset offers great value – it all depends on that elusive price.
-It has the Note 9-era 10nm Samsung Exynos 9810 chipset, 6GB or 8GB of RAM (region dependent), and 128GB of internal storage.
+It has the Note 9-era 10nm Samsung Exynos 9810 chipset, 6GB, and 128GB of internal storage.
 That should mean it performs well enough for a majority of tasks.

 The real mystery before we get the Note 10 Lite in for our full review is the camera array.
 The triple-lens rear camera looks different to the Galaxy Note 10's, and closer to what some rumors have suggested we'll see on the upcoming Galaxy S11.
 The main wide lens is 12MP, as on the Note 10, but with an f/2.2 aperture, missing out on the Note 10's dual aperture that transitions from f/1.5 to f/2.4 depending on the lighting situation.